 A few weeks ago we announced the launch of our study, “The New Mobile Mantra,” where we concluded that neither the mobile app nor the mobile browser is more important to the consumer’s mobile experience; rather, both play a vital, distinct role in the consumer journey.

 To look into this it is important to break out shopping activities by their stage in the consumer journey – research, purchase, and servicing –because consumers approach each task differently.
+Some companies find themselves using online onboarding forms which could assist them with insight into their customers’ experience.

 Let’s use online banking as an example.
 When conducting researching activities such as searching for information about different banks on their smartphones, the majority of consumers prefer to use the browser.
 When conducting servicing activities such as checking account balances, consumers overwhelmingly prefer to use apps.